GMTSE/ProjetsJavaMaterial/README.md

 That's why **Good Coding Practices** have been developped along the years by professional programmers: To help you directly write code that is easier to understand and modify.
 And facilitate your colleagues (or future-self)'s job.

-That's also why we will ask you to respect as much as possible such Good Coding Practices *during your projects* (here, we will use rules defined in the - very pratical and easy to read - book "Java by Comparison").
+That's also why, *during your projects*, we will ask you to respect as much as possible the Good Coding Practices listed in [this file](JavaByComparisonSumUp.md) (here, we will use rules defined in the - very pratical and easy to read - book "Java by Comparison").

 At least, during your projects, you **MUST** respect the following rules (your evaluation will take them into account):